andrewtrotman/CRISPR/README.md

 AGGGTTTAGGGTTTAGGGTT  -  1 1001 A
 ```

-where AGGGTTTAGGGTTTAGGGTT is the 20-mer, 1 is the chromosome, 1001 is the location on the chromosome, and A the that the N[AG]G at the end of the CRISPR site is NAG not NGG.
+where AGGGTTTAGGGTTTAGGGTT is the 20-mer, - is the complement strand to the fasta file, 1 is the chromosome number, 1001 is the location on the chromosome, and A is that the N[AG]G at the end of the CRISPR site is NAG not NGG.
+And appropriately for reverse complement strands

 To do the search run fast_binary_search,